-So how can a parent know if your child is getting dehydrated?
-Here are the top 4 signs:
+So how can you know if your child is getting dehydrated?

 - Most importantly, monitor your child’s urine output.
 How frequently is your child urinating?
 If your child has not urinated in 6-8 hours, very simply, it’s time for an asap trip to your pediatric health provider or emergency room.
 After 6-8 hours without urinating, most children will need rehydrated with IV fluids.